w3f/polkadot-wiki/README.md

 ## Contributing to Documentation

-The Technical Education team at Web3 Foundation are the primary maintainers of the Wiki and will review all issues and pull requests created in this repository.
+[The Technical Education team](https://wiki.polkadot.network/docs/contributors) at Web3 Foundation are the primary maintainers of the Wiki and will review all issues and pull requests created on this repository.
 If you notice typos or grammatical errors, please feel free to create pull requests with these corrections directly.
 Larger contributions may start as issues to test the waters on the subject with the maintainers.
 It is generally preferable to create a pull request over an issue to propose a change to the Wiki content.